-The Headteacher, EVC and Visit Leaders should take account of the legal framework relating to charging, voluntary contributions and remissions as set out in the Education Act.
+The Headteacher, EVC and Visit Leaders should take account of the legal framework relating to charging, voluntary contributions and remissions as set out in sections 449-462 of the Education Act.

-The establishment charging policy for off-site visits is available on the website.
+The establishment charging policy for off-site visits can be found within our Charging & Remissions Policy which is on our web site.